How Can I Get Paid to Write?

 You have your way with words and can articulate your thoughts in writing.
 You have heard about how people make money writing – now you want to get paid to write as well.
 What are the best ways to earn money writing online?
 Are there any websites that make this easier?

 The key to making money online is knowing what kind of content is in demand and where to find it.
-This article will help you understand the various content categories businesses need and how you can use them to make money as a writer.

-Get Paid to Write: 10 Online Writing Jobs That Pay
+10 Online Writing Jobs That Pay

 1. Write Articles As a Freelancer